vladbalmos/mitzasql/README.md

 ## Tests
 The testing process uses tox & Docker to automate running the tests against multiple versions of Python and MySQL servers.

-During feature development Docker is not really necessary, I use it to run the test MySQL server but that can be installed directly on the host.
-If that is the case then new connection details have to be specified using environmental variables (see `tests/db/connection_fixture.py` for more details).
+During feature development Docker is not really necessary, I use it to run the test MySQL server but it that can be installed directly on the host.
+If that is the case, then new connection details have to be specified using environmental variables (see `tests/db/connection_fixture.py` for more details).

 To run the tests during feature development run: